Quantum Subroutine Composition: Acknowledgements

 \section{Acknowledgements}

 We thank Fr\'ed\'eric Magniez for early discussions about the concept of variable-time quantum walks.
 We thank Simon Apers, Aleksandrs Belovs, Shelby Kimmel, Jevg\={e}nijs Vihrovs, Ronald de Wolf, Duyal Yolcu and Sebastian Zur for helpful discussions and feedback on these results.
+We thank the referees for their helpful suggestions and improvements, and Wouter van Bastelaere for pointing out a typo in equation \eq{alg-comp-H}.